nhu92/Mixed-DNA-Project/release/version0/tutorial.md

 # Step 4: Prediction and Identification into Order
 python 04_prediction.py -i distance_matrices/matrix.csv -o predictions.csv -tl o

+# Additional steps
+# If want to predicted into family level, a customized reference file should be generated through:
+while read line; do python pick_match_list.py ref_871/${line} ref/${line} species_sp.txt; done < gene.list.txt
+# where species_sp.txt is a list of keywords in species taxonomy groups that we want to use as reference in the next round.
+For example, if result is Rosales, the list can just have "Rosales" in the list file.
+# Then, just apply Step 2-4 to generate a prediction in family.
 ```

-The results should predict Roaceae only for a species mixed in 3.
+The results should predict **Rosales** only for DNA of species mixed in 3.